AgnikMukherjee/ChalkBoard/README.md

 # 📚 Student Management Dashboard

 A responsive student management dashboard built with **React + TailwindCSS**.
-It includes authentication, global search, sorting, and pagination for student records.
+It includes authentication, global search, sorting, and adding new data for student records.

 ---

 ## 🚀 Features
+- 📈Insighful dashboard
 - 📊 Student list with sorting & filtering
-- 🔍 Global and per-page search
+- ✒Can add new stident data
 - 📱 Responsive layout with sidebar + navbar
 - 🌓 Modern UI with TailwindCSS
 - 🔑 Authentication context (login/logout)
-- ⏩ Client-side pagination

 ---